89 Surefire Sales Email Subject Lines: Hook Prospects First Time

 What am I selling?

 Yes, you know what your company is offering – but what is the value to your prospect?
-Simply having the lure of a new product release or special promotion isn’t enough – prospects want to know what’s in it for them.
+Just offering a new product or promotion isn’t sufficient – potential customers want to know how it benefits them.

 Who am I selling to?